james-sullivan/spectest/README.md

-# Spec Checker
+# SpecTest

 A CLI tool for testing whether language models comply with their specifications using value tradeoff scenarios from the paper ["Stress-Testing Model Specs"](https://arxiv.org/abs/2501.00000) (Zhang et al., 2025).

 ## Overview

-Spec Checker helps you verify that a language model behaves according to your defined specification by:
+SpecTest helps you verify that a language model behaves according to your defined specification by:

 1. Loading conflict scenarios from a curated dataset
 2. Generating responses from your target model